davidwkeith/11ty-webc-starter/README.md

 ### Site Configuration (`package.json` and `src/_data/site.js`)

-Key site-wide variables such as the site title, description, and URL are sourced directly from `package.json`.
+Key site-wide variables such as the description, and URL are sourced directly from `package.json`.
 This approach centralizes your project's metadata, making it easier to manage and update.
 For more advanced configurations and settings not found in `package.json`, refer to `src/_data/site.js`.
 The JSDoc comments within `src/_data/site.js` provide detailed explanations for each property.

 ### Schema Data (`src/_data/schema.js`)